MatthewWid/Whirl/doc/documentation/constants.md

 Returns the constant string "`_DEFAULTSTAGE`".

-Primarily used in [viewport instantiation](../classes#viewport) to automatically set up a default [Stage](../classes#stage) object instead of providing an already created one.
+Used in [viewport instantiation](../classes/#parameters_6) to automatically set up a default [Stage](../classes#stage) object instead of providing an already created one.

 ```javascript
 MobSin.STAGE
 ```

+The newly instantiated stage will automatically have the same dimensions as the viewport.

 ---